Printing telegraph

 The printing telegraph was invented by Royal Earl House in 1846.
-House's equipment could transmit around 40 instantly readable words per minute, but was difficult to manufacture in bulk.
+House's telegraph could transmit around 40 instantly readable words per minute, but was difficult to manufacture in bulk.
 The printer could copy and print out up to 2,000 words per hour.
-This invention was first put in operation and exhibited at the Mechanics Institute in New York in 1844.
+This invention was first put in operation and exhibited at the Mechanics Institute in New York.

+Printing telegraph advancements

-House’s Type Printing Telegraph of 1849 was Royal Earl House's second and much improved type-printing instrument and was widely used on lines on America's east coast from 1850.
-Hughes telegraph devices, which also had piano style keyboards, were very popular in France, where there were likely many more piano and harpsichord players than telegraphers.
+House's Type Printing Telegraph of 1849 was Royal Earl House's second and much improved type-printing instrument and was widely used on lines on America's east coast from 1850.
+David Hughes telegraph devices, which also had piano style keyboards, were very popular in France, where there were likely many more piano and harpsichord players than telegraphers.

 Early stock ticker machines are also examples of printing telegraphs.